 - Sasha's introduction in Attack on Titan has her casually eating a stolen potato while Shadis is grilling her fellow recruits.
 When Shadis confronts her, she offers him what's left.
 As one can expect, she's kind of odd, but once we find out the reason why it becomes heartwarming.

 - Similarly, Kyoko from Puella Magi Madoka Magica is frequently seen munching on something in otherwise serious scenes, for reasons that are not funny at all.

 - Dragon Ball Z: Battle of Gods - Whis is more interested in trying Earth food than watching Beerus pummel the heroes, and doesn't really seem to care one way or the other whether Beerus destroys the planet (as long as it's not before he gets a chance to try everything).
 Beerus himself is more interested in his drink than Goku's transformation to Super Saiyan God, only paying attention once he's ready to fight.

-- In Pokémon, Team Rocket has occasionally been distracted by Brock's cooking that they sometimes forget what they were supposed to be doing (running from some angry Breloom in one episode, the usual steal Pikachu scheme in another).
+- In Pokémon, Team Rocket has occasionally been so distracted by Brock's cooking that they sometimes forget what they were supposed to be doing (running from some angry Breloom in one episode, the usual steal Pikachu scheme in another).
 It got to the point that Brock decides to exploit this in an early DP episode.

 - In Archie, Jughead Jones is normally apathetic and somewhat aloof.
 The only thing he openly takes seriously is food.
 This results in his eating during serious discussions, with other characters getting annoyed at him.
 However, more often than not he really is paying attention and is simultaneously thinking on two levels: About his food and about the discussion at hand.